openvinotoolkit/datumaro/docs/user_manual.md

 ## Extending

-There are few ways to extend and customize Datumaro behaviour, which is supported by plugins.
+There are few ways to extend and customize Datumaro behavior, which is supported by plugins.
 Check [our contribution guide](../CONTRIBUTING.md) for details on plugin implementation.
 In general, a plugin is a Python code file.
 It must be put into a plugin directory: